Fredilein/dotfiles/README.md

 Can use installation script to setup tmux, neovim and alacritty.

 **BACKUP YOUR CONFIG FILES FIRST, the script just deletes them lol**

+## Older stuff...

+> Screenshots aren't from the `pretty/` setup.
+Almost the same except those unnecessary chars in tmux line and lightline...

 ![Screenshot](/img/config_screenshot.png)